-On July 18, Charles Hill, former financial secretary of Glass, Molders, Pottery, Plastics and Allied Workers Local 46, was indicted in U.S. District Court for the Western District of Pennsylvania on one count of embezzling $7,000 in funds from the Avonmore (Westmoreland County), Pa.-based union.
-The indictment follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 22, Karen Pierce, former employee of United Association of Plumbers and Pipefitters Local 142, pleaded guilty in U.S. District Court for the Western District of Texas to one count of embezzling funds from the San Antonio-based union in an unspecified amount.
+She had been indicted on eight counts in February 2019.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Union Corruption Update has described this case several times since the handing … Read More ➡

 For Rick Drain, old habits die hard.
 And the consequences this time may include a stretch in prison.
 Last Monday, July 13, Drain, former business manager for Laborers International Union of North America Local 1085, pleaded guilty in U.S. District Court for the Southern District of West Virginia to one count of embezzling $50,281 in funds from the Parkersburg-based union, which represents several hundred area construction and public service workers.
 He had been charged in March following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.
 He faces up to five years in prison at sentencing this October.

 According to prosecutors, Drain, now 56, a resident of Vienna (Wood County), W.Va., used his position as local business manager to divert member dues and other fees into his own pockets.
 He apparently had a history of this sort of thing.
 Back in 2009, he and the local were named … Read More ➡